mookkiah/docker-opendj/README.md

 See [Releases](https://github.com/GluuFederation/docker-opendj/releases) for stable versions.
 For bleeding-edge/unstable version, use `gluufederation/wrends:4.2.1_dev`.

-!!!Note
-    Starting from v4, `gluufederation/wrends` is a drop-in replacement for older `gluufederation/opendj` image.
+Note: Starting from v4, `gluufederation/wrends` is a drop-in replacement for older `gluufederation/opendj` image.
 For older versions, stick with `gluufederation/opendj` instead.

 ## Environment Variables